blinkityblank/mtl-apt/README.md

 Personal Project to map the location of available apartments in Montreal

-Using Node.js, Google Maps and Firebase
+Using Node.js, Cheerio JS, Google Maps and Firebase